What You Really Have to Bring to the Hospital

 - Snacks and drinks

-It’s worth remembering that your birthing partner will have the luxury of being able to leave the hospital from time to time.
+It’s worth remembering that your birthing partner may have the luxury of being able to leave the hospital from time to time.
 So, if you think of anything that you should need at the very last moment, you can send them out to get it.
 What’s more, they should be able to pick up things like food, drinks, and any toiletries you’ve accidentally forgotten.

 Once your little bundle of joy has been welcomed into the world, you’re going to need to make sure that you have some things to keep you entertained, clean, and happy.
 That means that you should cover all bases as much as possible.